 At the end of PQ11 Message Passing Interface [MPI] jobs were supported by 89 sites (-17.6% yearly decrease) as shown in Table 6.
 The steady increase observed in PY1 and PY2 was unexpectedly followed by a change of trend in PY3.
 The reason for this needs further investigation.

-As a result of the works of the MPI Virtual Team, starting with PQ12 a new mechanism for registering and monitoring resources offering the MPI capability will be rolled to production: information about MPI capabilities will not only be published by services to the Information Discovery Service as today, but it will also be registered into the EGI service registration service (GOCDB).
-By doing so a more accurate mechanism to estimate the MPI support in the infrastructure will be available.
+As a result of the work of the MPI Virtual Team, starting with PQ12 a new mechanism for registering and monitoring resources offering the MPI capability will be rolled out to production: information about MPI capabilities will not only be published by services to the Information Discovery Service as today, but it will also be registered into the EGI service registration facility (GOCDB).
+So a more accurate mechanism to estimate the MPI support in the infrastructure will be available.
 In addition, starting with the EMI 3 release, the new APEL publisher will be capable of reporting accounting information of multi-core jobs.
 The new publisher will be gradually deployed by the production infrastructure.
 Accounting of MPI jobs will be a more accurate indicator of the amount of parallel computing workload supported by EGI.

 During PY3, HPC integration activities focused on the objective of supporting loosely and tightly coupled multi-scale simulations across EGI and PRACE resources continued.
 Pilot activities were carried out in collaboration with the MAPPER project, and a new initiative seeing the involvement of EGI, EUDAT, PRACE and user communities started in November 2012 aiming for the integration of data access and processing across the three infrastructures.
 Objectives of this initiative are: